[Back]Composing Dance Tunes

 My first thought at this point was to repeat A2, giving a 32-bar tune.
 But that didn't really have enough to it.
 So again I went for something different, this time starting on the subdominant chord.
 Although it's different, it starts with a near-variant of the original two-bar phrase, and again in bars 5 and 7.
 Having added this eight bar phrase (C) I felt justified in copying B as D (with the addition of an augmented chord on the last note) and copying A2 as E.

 It didn't all happen quite as logically as this — there were several other attempts.
 The coda came from a different version of the tune which I'd started, put away and forgotten.
 It's more dramatic — we meet the only accidental in the entire tune, and this is over a diminished chord.
 The sound is restless, confused, as if the tune doesn't know where it's going for a moment.
 I rediscovered this and thought “I've got to use that somewhere”.
 I once danced “Unrequited Love” to Barbara Kinsman's calling, and she said of the coda, “This is the point where I always think the tune has gone wrong”.
 Fortunately the band was Wild Thyme, who had recorded it on their “Hunter's Moon” album, and they assured Barbara that it didn't sound as if it had gone wrong to them!
-Notice that the last two bars are the original motif yet again — coherence to the end.
+Notice that the last two bars are the original motif yet again — consistent to the end.